These are the Fat FAQs

 Even if losing weight is hard and most people don’t succeed, shouldn’t you still try?
 For your health?

 No. The whole fat and health thing is way more complicated than than you’ve been led to believe.
-Oh, it sounds all dire when the media gets going, but the truth is that being fat is NOT an indicator of bad health, does NOT increase your risk of death, is NOT a risk factor for heart disease, and “NONE of the 21 diseases popularly attributed to obesity…are actually associated with excess deaths at any BMI category, including obese.”
+Oh, it sounds all dire when the media gets going, but the truth is that being fat is NOT an indicator of bad health (edit: dead link removed), does NOT increase your risk of death, is NOT a risk factor for heart disease, and “NONE of the 21 diseases popularly attributed to obesity…are actually associated with excess deaths at any BMI category, including obese.”

 Want more?
 Fat people don’t go to the doctor more or have more medical procedures or hospitalizations.
 They don’t take more sick days from work.
 The are no more likely to have chronic diseases than thinner people.